-Dhakeshwari Temple is located in Old Dhaka, about 01 km north of Lalbagh Fort, up a short alley off Dhakeshwari road.
+Dhakeshwari Temple is located in Old Dhaka, about 01 km north of Lalbagh Fort, up to a short alley off Dhakeshwari road.
 It is the city’s main Hindu temple.
 Popular legend connects the name of one king, Ballalsena, as its builder, but it is not certain that he is identical with the 12th century Sena king of that name.
 The style of architecture of the temple cannot be assigned to that period.
-Furthermore, sand and lime, the mortar used in the building, came to be used in Bengal after Muslim conquest.
+Furthermore, sand and lime, the mortar used in the building, came to be used in Bengal after the Muslim conquest.

 It is assumed that the deity belonged to the Maghs and the architectural features indicate its affinity to Arakanese structures.
-From all these it has been suggested that the builder of this temple was one Mangat Ray, who was also known as Ballalasena, younger brother of Arakanese king Shrisudharma, son of famous Arakanese king Raja Malhana alias Husen Shah.
+From all these, it has been suggested that the builder of this temple was one Mangat Ray, who was also known as Ballalasena, younger brother of Arakanese king Shrisudharma, son of famous Arakanese king Raja Malhana alias Husen Shah.
 Mangat was obliged to take shelter in Dhaka having been driven away from Arakan.